 Thermosetting Polyurethane

-Thermosetting polyurethane, especially when fiber reinforced, are coming to the lead in composites usage by being superior for many uses to Epoxy, Polyester and Vinyl ester.
-With superior physical strengths and advantages in many chemical and environmental uses pultruded reinforced polyurethane is providing the perfect inroad to many applications.
+Thermosetting polyurethane, especially when fiber reinforced, is coming to the lead in composites usage by being superior for many uses to Epoxy, Polyester, and Vinyl ester.
+With superior physical strengths and advantages in many chemical and environmental uses, pultruded reinforced polyurethane is providing the perfect inroad to many applications.

 Despite its synthetic nature, it's possible to engineer fire-retardant polyurethane to comply with environmental norms.
 Many manufacturers now produce variants low in Volatile Organic Compounds (VOCs) and free from harmful substances like halogen and phosphorus.
 Such advancements are positioning fire-retardant thermosetting polyurethane as a safe, effective, and environmentally conscious choice in flame-resistant materials.